NUE = Long Bike Races in the Dirt

 The NUE Series will recognize and award ALL NUE Series finishers and National Series Champions within the following four divisions: Your RACE AGE is determined as what your age will be as of December 31 of the current race season.

-Eligibility: To become eligible for National Series rankings and rewards, racers need only complete four events to receive a national ranking and qualify for series awards.
+Eligibility: To become eligible for National Series rankings and rewards, racers need only complete THREE events to receive a national ranking and qualify for series awards.
 You can enter as many events as you like, allowing racers to improve their ranking throughout the season.
-Your top four completed races will qualify you for a national ranking and series awards courtesy of NUE Series sponsors.
-Lowest points within your top four completed races will earn an NUE division title, cash awards, and complimentary entry into all races for next year’s race season.
+Your top three completed races will qualify you for a national ranking and series awards courtesy of NUE Series sponsors.
+Lowest points within your top three completed races will earn an NUE division title, cash awards, and complimentary entry into all races for next year’s race season.
 DNF’s do not count.